FAMILY VIOLENCE PROGRAM OF CLEVELAND

-* Governor's Mentoring Initiative: LIFT needs volunteers ages 21 or older to work with youth in need of positive role models; time commitment is four hours per month for six months.
+* Governor's Mentoring Initiative: LIFT needs volunteers ages 21 or older to work with youth in need of positive role models; four hours a month for six months.

 * H-Art Gallery: Nonprofit needs art teachers to mentor homeless to make and sell their artwork; flexible schedule.

-* Hamilton County Sheriff's Office: Staff the Information Desk in the Courts Building to assist visitors to the correct court or clerk.
+* Hamilton County Sheriff's Office: Information Desk.
+Assist visitors to the correct court or clerk in the Courts Building.
 Shifts available 7:30-11:30 a.m.
 Monday-Friday, 11:30 a.m.-2 p.m.
 Monday-Thursday.
-Minimum one shift per week commitment; should have working knowledge of computer and accessing e-mails.
+Minimum of one shift per week; need working knowledge of computer and accessing e-mails.

 * Northside Neighborhood House: Research and price vintage items/collectibles donated to thrift store; four hours a week